youyupei/discoAnt/README.md

 ## Output
 The main output of IsoLamp includes three files:
   - a basic text report
-  - annotations of known and novel isoforms as a GTF
+  - annotation of known and novel isoforms as a GTF
-  - quantifications of known and novel isoforms as a CSV
+  - quantification of known and novel isoforms (counts and propoprtions) as CSVs
   - a PCA plot of samples/barcodes

+## Visualisation with IsoVis
+The results from the IsoLamp pipeline can be visualised using IsoVis: https://isomix.org/isovis.

+The isoform annotation GTF (and optionally isoform counts CSV) can be directly uploaded to IsoVIs.

 ## Troubleshooting